 Conclusion

-Therefore, it is important to understand Italy overstay rules to have a pleasant and worry-free trip in Italy.
-By taking proper measures before the travel, making sure to respect the validity of the visa and knowing what to do if one overstays, travelers can really enjoy their stay without the risk of legal issues.
+Therefore, it is important to understand Italy’s overstay rules.
+You can have a pleasant and worry-free trip by taking proper measures before the travel, considering the validity of the visa, and knowing what to do if one overstays.
+All these will help travelers to enjoy their stay without the risk of legal issues.